Lovesickness: Modern interpretation

 According to Tallis, many symptoms of lovesickness can be categorized under the DSM-IV and the ICD-10.
-Obsessive-compulsive disorder (OCD) is a symptom of lovesickness because it includes a preoccupation.
-A further study conducted by Italian psychiatrist Donatella Marazitti found that people who were in the early romantic phase of a love relationship had their serotonin levels drop to levels found in patients with OCD.
-This level is significantly lower than that of an average or healthy person.
+Lovesickness resembles obsessive-compulsive disorder (OCD), because it includes a preoccupation.

+Scientific research

 In the arts

 William Shakespeare's Romeo and Juliet portrays the true madness of "love" and the grief that the two young, infatuated lovers feel.
 When Romeo finds his love dead (or so he believes), with the thought of living without his "true love", the grief and depression overcomes him and he takes his own life.
-Juliet, after waking and upon seeing his dead body, is also overcome with despair and takes her own life.
+After waking and seeing his dead body, Juliet is overcome with despair and takes her own life.

 Gothic metal songs thematize lovesickness from Medieval literary influences.
 "This emotional and physical distress is a key element of fin'amor that echoes into Gothic metal", according to The Oxford Handbook of Music and Medievalism.
 "In particular, lovesickness was associated with desires and passions that remained unfulfilled, resulting in symptoms such as sleeplessness, sighing, and loss of appetite, all of which were considered manifestations of the mind's efforts to restrain its passions."

-The lyrics to American R&B singer Bilal's song "Something to Hold on To" (from the album Love for Sale) are described as a plea to romantic devotion hastily written in a moment of lovesickness.